 - Industry-best parental controls.
 Greenlight stands alone with its level of granularity into parental controls on spending and ATM withdrawals.
 No other card matches Greenlight with this level of insight and control.

 - Investment platform.
-Greenlight has an investment platform integrated into its service and allows parents to approve every individual stock or ETF transaction.
+Greenlight has an investment platform integrated into its service that allows parents to approve every individual stock and ETF transaction.

 - Real-time alerts and requests for spending and ATM withdrawals.
 The service provides real-time alerts for spending activity as well as in-app, real-time requests for additional funds needed in kids’ Spend Anywhere accounts.

 - Chore and allowance management.
-The Greenlight app allows you to get a handle on chores and allowance through in-app assignment, tracking and assessment as well automated allowance payments.
-While we’d like manual approval prompts for allowance, some might find these automated payments as a feature so they won’t forget to send their kids money they’ve earned as an allowance.
+The Greenlight app allows you to get a handle on chores and allowance through in-app assignment, tracking, and assessment, as well automated allowance payments.

 What Greenlight Can Do Better

 - Require approval for allowance transfer (not automated).
 After using the mobile application to pay my son for chores as a test, I noticed how the feature automatically transfers funds without requiring prior approval.
 If I took no action, the payments would transfer regardless.
-If I set single time chores which require manual approval, I don’t believe this would happen.
+(Regardless, Greenlight remains light-years ahead of most other allowance and chore apps.)

 - Reload cash options.
 Greenlight does not currently offer the ability to reload cash directly onto the card from participating retailers nationwide.
 Having this access, even for a fee, can promote more accessible populations who are currently underserved by financial services.
-Options like Famzoo allow this at locations like Walmart or Target, albeit for a fee charged by retailers on the Mastercard Reload network.
+Options such as FamZoo allow this at locations like Walmart or Target, albeit for a fee charged by retailers on the Mastercard Reload network.

-- Parent / child loans.
-Options like Famzoo and BusyKid allow parents to lend money to their kids (either with interest or not) to pay for larger purchases a kid cannot finance alone.
-Having this feature can be a safe environment for learning about credit before moving on to a credit card or other loan product outside of the home.
+- Parent/child loans.
+Some competing cards, including FamZoo and BusyKid, allow parents to lend money to their kids (some with interest, some without) to pay for larger purchases that a child cannot finance alone.
+This feature can provide a safe environment for learning about credit before moving on to a credit card or other loan products once the child grows older.

-- Parents who want a debit card for kids and a cost effective investing solution.
+- Parents who want a debit card for kids and an investment tool within the same platform

 How to Open a Greenlight App Account

-- On the landing page, enter your mobile phone number and click the “Get Started” button to submit
+- On the landing page, click the “Get Started” button (shown above) and enter your mobile phone number to submit.

-- Begin by entering your child’s name and mobile number (if they have one) and birthday.
+- Begin by entering your child’s name, mobile number (if they have one), and birthday.
 Click Next if you only have one child to add or Add another child if you have more than one to add.
-Do this for each child you wish to get a Greenlight card.
+Do this for each child you want to receive a Greenlight card.

 - Provide your personal information followed by accepting the Cardholder Agreement and hit Next.